nearform/mercurius-apollo-tracing/README.md

 This plugin hooks into your schema wrapping each function, so performance will be negatively affected.

+## Persisted queries

+Yes this plugin works fine with them.

 ## alternative approach

 One alternative way worth considering would be to write a generic adapter to allow any arbitrary apollo-server plugin to be used inside fastify.